fabian-kutschera/fabian-kutschera.github.io/_posts/2024-11-15-crescent-tsunami-workshop.md

 - The actual Cascadia subduction plate interface differs from Slab2.0 with more variable dip and along-strike steps suggesting segmentation of the megathrust.
 - Locking to the "trench" is much more likely than not, while slip to the "trench" seems to be extremely likely.
 - T-shirt size-based rupture scenarios (S, M, L, XL, XXL) are used by emergency planners in Oregon and Washington.
-- Kinematic coupling and seismic coupling are two different concepts: \n
+- Kinematic coupling and seismic coupling are two different concepts: <br/>
 	- Kinematic coupling specifies the ratio of slip deficit to long-term slip rate (with 1 &#61; not slipping).
 Here, the **slip rate deficit** is given by the difference between the current slip rate and the long-term average.
 	- Seismic coupling specifies the fraction of slip released seismically (with 1 &#61; not slipping).
 Here, **frictional locking** is given by the fault's response to slip.
 	- **Slip rate deficit &ne; frictional locking**.